rdk/p2rank/README.md

 ### Algorithm

 P2RANK makes predictions by scoring and clustering points on the protein's Connolly surface.
-Ligandability score of individual points is determined by a machine learning based model.
+Ligandability score of individual points is determined by a machine learning based model trained on a dataset of known protein-ligand complexes.

 Slides: http://bit.ly/p2rank_slides (somewhat dated introduction)